-The last month has been interesting to say the least.
-Being quarantined has thrown a wrench into all of our daily lives, and stress, isolation, and anxiety are increasingly common.
-Races are canceled.
-Fitness centers are closed.
-We cannot be closer than 6 feet away from other people.
-We’re living in a brand new world, and we’re all getting used to this new normal.
-Right now the days seem to blur together, and staying motivated to workout is harder than ever.
+The last year has been interesting to say the least.
+Being quarantined has thrown a wrench into all of our daily lives.
+Stress, isolation, and anxiety are increasingly common.
+Races are canceled, fitness centers are closed, and we can’t be close to other people.
+We’re living in a brand new world.
+We’re all getting used to this new normal.
+Right now the days seem to blur together.
+Every day is like groundhog day.
+Getting motivated to exercise is harder than ever during a pandemic!

 Here are my top tips for staying active during COVID-19:

 Do you have a favorite way to stay active?
-Let us know by commenting below!
+Let me know by commenting below!
 Happy Running!